SeanLuckett/career_tracker/README.md

-# career_tracker
+# Career Tracker
-Help keep track of career wins
+Help keep track of career wins.
+This project uses AngularJS and EcmaScript6.